CBICA/NiChart_BAScores/README.md

 ```

 ### Training
-To train a model, you first need a directory that contains `train`, `test` and `eval` folders with niftii LPS oriented and DLICV preprocessed images(see [DLICV](https://github.com/CBICA/DLICV)) and a `csv` file that maps the `MRID`'s to the target value.
+To train a model, you first need a directory that contains `train`, `test` and `eval` folders with niftii LPS oriented and DLICV aligned
+scans (see [NiChart_DLMUSE](https://github.com/CBICA/NiChart_DLMUSE) if you want the full pipeline for DLICV alignment and [flirt](https://fsl.fmrib.ox.ac.uk/fsl/docs/registration/flirt/index.html)
+for linear registration) and a `csv` file that maps the `MRID`'s to the target value.
 Then, a simple example of training a `resnet18` on your data is by simply doing the following:

 ```bash
 NiChart_BAScores train \
                  --in_dir [input directory] \